 - 3 out of 5 Americans say that work is a significant source of stress.
 (APA, 2017)

 - Those with high levels of work stress (job strain, effort-reward imbalance) are twice as likely to think about committing suicide than those with no or limited amounts of work stress.
 (JPR, 2016)

 - Those working 11+ hours per day are 2-3 times more likely to experience depression.
 (PO, 2012)

-- 10-20% of all cardiovascular disease (CVD) in working age populations is related to the way we work.
+- 10 to 20% of all causes of cardiovascular disease (CVD) deaths among the working age populations can be attributed to work.
 (IJOMEH, 2015)

 - More than 120,000 deaths per year are associated with how U.S. companies manage workers.
 (MS, 2016)

 These statistics are just some examples from over 40 years of scientific research showing the impact of work organization and work stressors, on the health and well-being of working people.

 (Please feel free to download & share these stats.)

 Work can make us sick.

 - Long work hours increase mortality by almost 20%.